simnibs/charm-gems/README.md

 * zlib (for windows, see https://github.com/horta/zlib.install)

 ### Preparation
-This repostiroy uses submodules.
+This repository uses submodules.
 To start it, use

 ```bash
 git submodule init